 However, when the topic turned to what her ghost had seen while he looked over Frank’s shoulder while he wrote his Bigfoot vs Kennedy children’s book, and if she and it were intending on stealing his ideas, their manager had enough.

-“If I hear you two mention that again, your both fired, understand?”
+“If I hear you two mention that again, you’re both fired, understand?”

 “Based on his psych profile, we are proceeding just fine,” Nora insisted.
 “We just keep an extra eye on his behavior so we can anticipate what his reaction will be when we get closer to zero hour.
 Without Mr. Palantine’s input, that is the best he can do.”

 “And where is our honored leader?”
 Frank wondered.
-“Without him, Tasmin or the good professor we are more than a little handicapped, boss.”
+“Without him, Tasmin and the good professor we are more than a little handicapped, boss.”